kaltura/media-framework/nginx-live-module/README.md

     - Each candidate is evaluated by calculating its "span" - the actual slice pts is calculated for all tracks, assuming the specific candidate is chosen for the end pts of the segment.
         The "span" is defined as the difference between the max slice pts and the min slice pts of the tracks.
     - The candidate that is closest to the target segment duration, and has a span that is close enough to the minimum span of all candidates is chosen
+- Apply the input delay - if the difference between the server clock and the estimated KMP `created` value at the end of the segment, is lower than the configured `input_delay`, the creation of the segment is delayed.
 - Calculate the copy / remove indexes for each track - the copy index is the number of frames that are copied to the newly created segment.
     The remove index is the number of frames that are removed from the pending frames list.
     In video / audio tracks, the copy index and the remove index always have the same value (aka "split index").